adamllryan/notes/CSE3521 - AI Survey/04_adversarial_search.md

+# Multiple Agent Games

+When agents are placed together, they can either participate in zero-sum or general games.
+If agents have opposite utilities, they are playing by **zero-sum** rules.
+In this scenario, agents have opposite utilities and must compete to maximize theirs while minimizing their opponents'.
+Alternatively, **general games** are when agents have independent utilities.
+This can allow for cooperation, indifference, competition, and more.

 # Adversarial Search

 Adversarial search (A\*) uses the sum of uninformed and informed search to find the best move in a game.
 It is a combination of minimax and alpha-beta pruning.